 Sometimes it’s hard to decide where to stay when you travel to a new destination, and particularly when the accommodation is a bit different to what you are used to.
-In Morocco, you can either stay in a hotel or in a riad, a traditional Moroccan house converted in accommodation.
+Whether you’re visiting on a short break or exploring Morocco on a road trip, you can choose to stay in a hotel or in a riad, a traditional Moroccan house converted in accommodation.
 My personal preference is always to go for traditional accommodation that can give me an insight on the local history and way of life.
 So here are a few recommendations for the best riads in Fes, Morocco, including a bonus entry at the end.

 Table of Contents